KislakCenter/beehive-data/README.md

 # beehive-data
-This repository stores data for the Digital Beehive Project.
+This repository stores datasets used to create the Digital Beehive Project.

+#### Types of Data